faniyamokhayyeri/DSFS/README.md

 # DSFS

-Official Matlab implementation of Domain-Specific Face Synthesis for Video Face Recognition from a Single Sample Per Person.
+Official Matlab implementation of **Domain-Specific Face Synthesis for Video Face Recognition from a Single Sample Per Person (https://arxiv.org/pdf/1801.01974.pdf)**

 This page contains end-to-end demo code that generates the 3D facial shape and texture from an unconstrained 2D face image based on the information obtained from generic set.